Power Up Background

 Who is involved?

-Set up and managed by PRS Foundation in partnership with YouTube Music, Beggars Group and the Black Music Coalition, the initiative brings several music industry partners across all sectors together to accelerate change.
+Managed by PRS Foundation in partnership with YouTube Music, Beggars Group, Spotify and the Black Music Coalition, the initiative brings several music industry partners across all sectors together to accelerate change.

-Supporters include Creative Scotland, plus AIM, the BPI, the FAC, The Ivors Academy, the MMF, the MPA, MPG, The Musicians’ Union, PPL, PRS for Music and the PRS Members’ Fund who each bring added-value support to power up participants.
+Supporters include Creative Scotland, Believe, Simkins plus AIM, the BPI, the FAC, The Ivors Academy, the MMF, the MPA, MPG, The Musicians’ Union, PPL, PRS for Music and the PRS Members’ Fund who each bring added-value support to power up participants.
+SHOUT4 are an Associate Partners.
 Find out more about our Partners here.

 Steering the Programme